SalesforceFoundation/.github/docs/workflows.md

-In this document we'll walk through an example workflow step by step to illustrate how your team can use the `github-script` library to customize your pull Request workflows.
+In this document we'll walk through an example workflow step by step to illustrate how your team can use the `github-script` library to customize your pull request workflows.

 # Codeowners pull request workflow